ceceppa/ceceppa-multilingua/readme.txt

 * You can translate the plugin in your language
 * The plugin will automatically set categories or page parent from original post/page.
 * Added compatibility with "Google XML Sitemap"
+* Added compatibility with "Wordpress SEO by YOAST"

 = 1.3.68 =
 * Fixed "Filter posts"